Ma Teng

 Ma Teng (died June or July 212), (Note: According to the annals of Liu Xie (Emperor Xian) in Book of the Later Han and vol.66 of Zizhi Tongjian, Ma Teng was executed on the guiwei day of the 5th month of the 17th year of the Jian'an era.
-However, there is no guiwei day in that month; the month corresponds to 17 Jun to 16 Jul 212 in the Julian calendar. [(建安)十七年夏五月癸未，诛卫尉马腾，夷三族。] Houhanshu vol. 09.) courtesy name Shoucheng, was a Chinese military general and warlord who lived during the late Eastern Han dynasty of China.
+However, there is no guiwei day in that month; the month corresponds to 17 Jun to 16 Jul 212 in the Julian calendar.) courtesy name Shoucheng, was a Chinese military general and warlord who lived during the late Eastern Han dynasty of China.
 He controlled Liang Province (涼州; covering parts of present-day Shaanxi and Gansu) with another warlord, Han Sui.
 Ma Teng and Han Sui were involved in efforts to gain autonomy from the Han central government.

 Life

 Ma Teng was born in Maoling County (茂陵縣), Fufeng Commandery (扶風郡) (present-day Xingping, Shaanxi).
 He was a descendant of Ma Yuan.
 His father, Ma Ping (馬平), whose courtesy name was Zishuo (子碩), was a minor official in Tianshui Commandery during the reign of Emperor Huan of Han.
 Due to unknown reasons, he was dismissed from his post, and went to live among the Qiang people.
 Ma Ping's family was poor and without connections.
 Therefore, he married a Qiang woman, who gave birth to Ma Teng.

 Ma Teng grew up in extreme poverty and made a living selling firewood to the city markets that he collected in the mountains.
 He was extremely tall, more than eight chi tall (approximately 1.84 metres), his appearance large and imposing, his face and nose majestic.
 He was also known to be virtuous therefore many people admired him.

 In 184, towards the end of Emperor Ling's reign, the Qiang people in Liang Province rose up against the local government under Beigong Yu (北宫玉) and Liwen Hou (李文侯).
 They were joined by members of the local gentry Han Sui and Bian Zhang.
 The official Han governor of Liang Province, Geng Bi (耿鄙), gathered forces to put down the rebellion.
 He recruited among the locals, people known to be courageous and strong wishing to suppress the rebels.
 Ma Teng volunteered as a foot soldier.

 He impressed the provincial government and local officials; therefore, he was promoted to Assistant Officer in the army, whose role was to manage the troops.
 His skills in battle against the rebels were further recognised and he was appointed as Major (軍司馬).
 For his merits, he was reassigned to Lieutenant-General (偏將軍) and General Who Subdues the West (征西將軍) stationed in the Shaanxi region.

 However, when Geng Bi was killed in battle by the rebel army, Ma Teng switched sides and joined Han Sui.
 The rebellion was eventually suppressed by the Han general Huangfu Song but Ma Teng escaped along with the rebels.
 In the end, the central government granted military titles to some of the rebel leaders in order to appease them.